 Of all reported Hib vaccine adverse events during that 23-year period, about 17 percent — or 5,062 — were serious, meaning the event led to death, life-threatening illness, hospitalization, prolongation of hospitalization or permanent disability.

-In nearly all of the intussusception reports, patients received Hib vaccine at the same time as rotavirus vaccine, which might have caused reporting of this adverse event.
+In nearly all of the intussusception (a common bowel abnormality among children under 2 years old) reports, patients received Hib vaccine at the same time as the rotavirus vaccine, which might have caused the reaction.